yuzu-emu/yuzu-emu.github.io/site/content/entry/yuzu-progress-report-feb-2021/index.md

 Be it memory, threads, or ports, the kernel checks for their availability and keeps track of them through a variable called `resource limit`.
 By comparing the current amount of resources being used against the resource limit, the kernel can determine whether to deny a request or not.
-This stems from the fact that resources are finite, especially in a small hardware such as the Nintendo Switch.
+This stems from the fact that resources are finite, especially in weaker hardware such as that in the Nintendo Switch.
 A PC, on the other hand, isn't as restricted as a Nintendo Switch.
 Until now, whenever a process requested resources, yuzu would create its own instance of `resource limit` instead of using a system-wide variable to keep track of it.
-This PR is just the initial step in preparation to reverse engineer the correct behaviour and implement it on the emulator.
+This PR is just the initial step in preparation to reverse engineer the correct behaviour and implement it in the emulator.

 ## Paint me like one of your french bits